The Challenge of LLM Integration

 Structured Interrogation Methodology

-Beyond preliminary contextual queries, professional LLM utilization demands a structured interrogation strategy that transforms casual interaction into rigorous professional practice.
+Beyond preliminary contextual queries, professional LLM utilization demands a structured interrogation strategy that transforms casual interaction into rigorous professional practice while preserving space for the authentic reflection emphasized in our contemplative framework.

 Key components: